 If you have a neurological condition you may already suffer from tiredness, exhaustion or a lack of energy, and this can be made worse by the heat.
 This is because you are more easily dehydrated and the blood does not flow around the body so easily.
 Certain medications, such as some blood pressure medicine, can also affect your tolerance of heat.

-In hot weather you may be more vulnerable to heat rash or eczema, because you will be hotter and sweating more, and you may be at a higher risk of heat stroke.
+In warmer weather you may be more vulnerable to heat rash or eczema, because you will be hotter and sweating more, and you may be at a higher risk of heat stroke.

 Dealing with warm temperatures